johncroll4/Financial-Tool/README.md

 Must run these commands from root folder (Financial Tool):
 1. parcel build .\src\index.html --out-file index.html --public-url ./
 This packages everything up together pulling from index.html from the src folder, creates the index.html output file, adds a little "./" extension to the url
+Need to be careful with commented out linese in HTML-parcel build seems to not know how to handle them and it doesn't work well

 2. git add .
 This adds all the files from the parent directory (Financial-Tool) to the relevant git repository-puts them in "git mode"